 Southerners also wearied of the endlessly simplistic, overwhelmingly negative depictions of their society that were a staple of the Northern press.
 Depending on the day of the week, Southerners were either ignorant, gap-toothed hicks living in tumbledown shacks out in the boondocks, or cruel and heartless oppressors of poor downtrodden Blacks, debased and wicked, living fat while their slaves suffered.
 By this narrative the South was primitive and underdeveloped, and Southerners were lazy and violent, obsessed with honor, and fixated on the past.
 Southerners, understandably, did not recognize themselves in these unflattering portrayals, and took serious umbrage.

 What little positive coverage there was tended to be patronizing.
-There emerged a whole genre of folksy-yokel puff pieces, in which eccentrically quotable sorts drawled screwball homespun wisdom from rocking chairs on the veranda, clad in tropical white, mint juleps in hand, a nineteenth century version of Hee Haw.
+There emerged a whole genre of folksy-yokel puff pieces, featuring eccentrically quotable characters drawling screwball homespun wisdom from rocking chairs on the veranda, clad in tropical white, mint juleps in hand, a nineteenth century version of Hee Haw.

-Southerners had their own bogeymen, of course, and were much given to gesturing vaguely northward while hyperventilating about “damned Yankees,” in their minds the source of all ills.
-This epithet actually had a very specific subset of Northerner as its target.
-The classic Yankee was member of the upper class, Anglo-Saxon, a native of New England, and for good measure an arrogant, humorless, puritanical, money-grubbing, hypocritical prick.
+Southerners had their own bogeymen, of course, and were given to gesturing vaguely northward while hyperventilating about “damned Yankees,” in their minds the source of all ills.
+This epithet, frequently employed, actually had a very specific subset of Northerner as its target.
+To Southern minds, the classic Yankee was well-to-do, Anglo-Saxon, a native of New England, and for good measure an arrogant, humorless, puritanical, money-grubbing, hypocritical prick.

 The South had since colonial times possessed a strong sense of regional identity, around which its citizens could and did rally.
 To be a “Southerner” evoked a stirring array of images and attitudes among those who so identified.
 By contrast, throughout the antebellum period the North had yet to develop a coherent self-image.
 To be a “Northerner” meant nothing beyond a simple geographical affiliation.